Hub Bechtol

-Hubert Edwin "Hub" Bechtol (April 20, 1926 – October 22, 2004) was an American college and pro player for the Texas Tech Red Raiders, the Texas Longhorns and the Baltimore Colts.
+Hubert Edwin Bechtol (April 20, 1926 – October 22, 2004) was an American college and pro player for the Texas Tech Red Raiders, the Texas Longhorns and the Baltimore Colts.

 Bechtol was born in Amarillo, Texas, grew up in west Texas and went to Lubbock High School in Lubbock, Texas, where he lettered in every sport and met his wife.

 College career

 Bechtol started his college career at Texas Tech in 1943 when, because of World War II, freshman were allowed to play and earned "little All-American" honors there.
 He then volunteered for the Navy in the V-12 program which took him to the University of Texas at Austin where he was a three-time All-American in 1944, 1945, and 1946.
 He became the first Southwest Conference player to receive three All-American honors and is, along with Russell Erxleben one of only two Longhorns to ever perform that feat.
 He was also all-southwest conference all three years.

 Bechtol paired up with fellow All-American Bobby Layne to create one of the top quarterback-receiver duos in the country, but he was also a solid defensive player.
 He led the team in receiving in 1944 and 1945 and was also the team's leading scorer in 1945.
 In 1945 he helped the Longhorn win the Southwest Conference and the Cotton Bowl and finish ranked #10.
 In the Cotton Bowl against Missouri, he was named the defensive MVP while also setting a then school single game record with 138 receiving yards and another with a 56 yard reception, which was the longest reception by a Longhorn in a bowl game until 1960.
 In 1946 he helped the Longhorns finish the season ranked #15.

 He also lettered twice in basketball while at Texas.

 After his college career was over he played in the 1947 East-West Shrine Bowl.

 He was named to the Texas Longhorn Hall of Honor in 1963 and elected to the College Football Hall of Fame in 1990.